averyscottnorris/ACBrewingCalculator/README.md

 have the html for the UI started.
 Still working on the HTML/CSS side of things to try and make the UI prettier.

+Limitations
+	this is an unfinished product and limitations are unknown but for many of the applications, it will be limited to realistic values and data.
+Ex: dont use unrealisticly small pH values on the pH adjustment calculator.
+There is also rounding that assumed there is a realistic margin of error.
+Ex: the pH calculator rounds 5 gallons up to 20 liters from 18.9 incurring a 5.5% error wich is acceptable in home brewing.

+Languages
+	c++, Javascript, HTML.
 <div>Icons made by
  <a href="http://www.flaticon.com/authors/nas-ztudio" title="Nas Ztudio">Nas Ztudio</a> from
  <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by